One, 12, or Millions?

 “I have no idea that anyone wants to read what I write, but that’s not why I write.
 I write because I must.”

 I don’t think she understood.
 Perhaps she has yet to hear her own Muse, whose call must be answered if one is to ever have a healthy soul.
-For me, I imagine creating content like having a baby.
-When the time comes to give birth, there is no stopping it.
+For me, creating something new is as natural as what I imagine it must be like for a woman to give birth.
+When the time comes, there is no stopping it.
 The child must be born.
-I write because I must.
+The story must come.

 I don’t know if I could ever create something that would garner millions of likes.
 Probably not.
-But then, with my low “clout” numbers, I am a pauper in the follower economy.
+With my low “clout” numbers, I am a pauper in the follower economy.
 Perhaps you, dear reader, are my one and only.
 Maybe you are the only one I was meant to touch with my words.
 For you then, I am grateful.
-Namaste.

-As for the millions, I am steadily rewiring my ego, one delicate wire at a time, so that I might one day fully accept an answer to a prayer offered by author Byron Katie, who said:
+As for the millions, I am steadily rewiring my ego, one delicate wire at a time, so that I might one day fully accept the wise advice given by the Roman Stoic Seneca, who said:

 Books by Brant